 Remembering Playland at the Beach

-premieres at the Balboa Theatre in San Francisco and is an instant hit.
-It becomes one of the highest attended films ever to play at the Balboa with a near 5 1/2 month run.
+premieres at the Balboa Theatre in San Francisco and is an instant hit with a near five month run.

-Sutro’s: The Palace at Lands End sets a weekend attendance record for a documentary film at the Balboa Theatre and earns honors as the highest grossing non-studio movie in San Francisco during that week.
+Sutro’s: The Palace at Lands End earns honors as the highest grossing non-studio movie in San Francisco during its release week.

-Haunted Wine Country opens at the Sebastiani Theatre in Sonoma, CA with two sold out shows and continued showing at numerous theaters in the county by years end.
+Haunted Wine Country opens at the Sebastiani Theatre in Sonoma, CA with two sold out shows.
+Continues screening in a number of theaters for a month.

-Haunted Sonoma County -The Director's Cut opens at the Sebastiani Theatre in Sonoma CA. Combining elements with Haunted Wine Country, the new film gives a more complete history of the Sonoma County ghosts.
+Haunted Sonoma County -The Director's Cut opens at the Sebastiani Theatre in Sonoma CA. Combining elements of both Haunted Sonoma & Haunted Wine Country.

 Magic Among the Spirits -The Houdini Seance is released to youtube.
-Covering the history of both the Mrs. Houdini seances of the 1930s and the Sonoma County seances that started in 1964.
+Covering the history Mrs. Houdini seances and the Sonoma County seances.